xx-labs/scripts/README.md

 In order to download the binaries, git lfs is used.
 Refer to  https://git-lfs.github.com/ in order to install this tool.

+You can also compile the chain binary directly from the source [xxchain](https://github.com/xx-labs/xxchain).

 You can run the local network using the Makefile:
  ```
 cd localnet